KHQ-TV: History

-While KHQ and KXLY were both granted authorization by the Federal Communications Commission (FCC) to build television stations on July 12, 1952, KHQ was first to go live at 6 p.m. on Saturday, December 20, 1952, with the film Texas Trouble Shooters.
+While KHQ and KXLY were both granted authorization by the Federal Communications Commission (FCC) to build television stations on July 12, 1952, KHQ was first to go on the air on December 8, 1952, broadcasting a test pattern, and on December 15, for one day programming.
+The station officially went on the air live at 6 p.m. on Saturday, December 20, 1952, with the film Texas Trouble Shooters.
 The first NBC program KHQ broadcast was an episode of Your Hit Parade, which aired that evening at 7:30.
 In addition to being the oldest television station in the state east of the Cascades, KHQ is also the second-oldest station in Washington state.
 It was co-owned by Cowles Publishing along with KHQ radio (AM 590, now KQNT; and FM 98.1, now KISC).
 The radio stations were both sold off in 1985.

 It was originally a dual NBC/ABC affiliate.
 KREM-TV took the ABC affiliation when it signed on the air in 1954, but KHQ kept the NBC affiliation, which it retains to this day.
 It is the only major station in Spokane, and one of a few in the country, that has retained the same primary affiliation, owner, and call letters throughout its history.